* Initial jobless claims fall more than expected

 By Alison Griswold

-NEW YORK, Aug 1 (Reuters) - The S&P 500 surpassed 1,700 on Thursday and U.S. stocks rose after economic data pointed to a modestly improving economy and the Federal Reserve kept its massive monetary stimulus in place.
+NEW YORK, Aug 1 (Reuters) - U.S. stocks climbed on Thursday, with the S&P 500 topping the 1,700 level for the first time, after economic data pointed to a modestly improving economy and the Federal Reserve kept its loose money policy in place.

 In its latest policy statement on Wednesday, the Federal Reserve gave no hint that a reduction in the pace of its bond-buying program was imminent, as the economy continues to recover but is still in need of support.

-Global central banks on Thursday also remained accommodative with European Central Bank President Mario Draghi reiterating the ECB’s rates will remain at their present level or lower for an “extended period” of time.
+Global central banks on Thursday also remained accommodative with the European Central Bank’s President Mario Draghi reiterating the ECB’s rates will remain at their present level or lower for an “extended period” of time.

 Data on weekly U.S. initial jobless claims and national manufacturing came in better than expected, while construction spending dropped 0.6 percent in June, below forecasts calling for a 0.4 percent rise.

-JPMorgan Chase, Bank of America and Wells Fargo were among the companies giving the greatest boost to the S&P 500.
-Shares of JPMorgan gained 1.7 percent to $56.70, Bank of America rose 2.2 percent to $14.92 and Wells Fargo added 1.6 percent to $44.21.
+Bank of America and Wells Fargo were among the companies giving the greatest boost to the S&P 500.
+Shares of Bank of America rose 2.3 percent to $14.93, while Wells Fargo added 1.8 percent to $44.30.

 Earlier in the session, the benchmark S&P rose to a new intraday high of 1,704.97.

-Of the 375 companies in the S&P 500 that have reported earnings for the second quarter, 67.5 percent have topped analyst expectations, in line with the average beat over the past four quarters, data from Thomson Reuters showed.
+Of the 375 companies in the S&P 500 that have reported earnings for the second quarter, 67.5 percent have topped analyst expectations, in line with the average beat over the past four quarters.
 About 55 percent have reported revenue above estimates, above the average beat of the past four quarters but below the historical average.

 Weekly initial jobless claims data showed a drop of 19,000 to a seasonally-adjusted 326,000, the lowest since January 2008 and better than the 345,000 forecast.